Jig, D Major, English Traditional

 Companion tunes and sequences that work well for this tune.

-- Out in the Ocean (G) / The Moon and Seven Stars (D)
+- My Darling Asleep (D) / Out on the Ocean (G) / The Moon and Seven Stars (D)

 For those that want to dig deeper, here are some other resources.

 - Mandolin lesson, The Moon and Seven Stars, by MandoLessons.com.
 Video, audio tracks, and sheet music.
 Free.